keathmilligan/flask-quickstart/README.md

 python -m venv .virtualenv
 ```

-if the `pyvenv` command does not existing on your system.
+if the `pyvenv` command does not exist on your system.

 ### Activate the Virtual Environment